nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ## Quick Start

 1. Ensure you have Java `17` or above installed in your Computer.
-Click [here](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) to download Java 17 if you do not already have it installed.
+Click [here](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html) to download Java `17` if you do not already have it installed.
-    > To check
+    > :information_source: To check if you have Java `17` installed, simply run `java -version` on a command terminal to find out.

 2. Download the latest `.jar` file from [here](https://github.com/AY2425S1-CS2103T-F09-3/tp/releases).

-3. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+3. Copy the file to the folder you want to use as the _home folder_ for your BridalBuddy application.

-4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar addressbook.jar` command to run the application.<br>
+4. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar bridalbuddy.jar` command to run the application.<br>
-   A GUI similar to the below should appear in a few seconds.
+   A [(GUI)](#glossary) similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

 5. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>